Xingyhuang/two_col_xingyhuang.github.io/_pages/contact.md

 ## Contact Information

-For research interests or further inquires about dataset or others relevant, please feel free to email me.
+For research interests or further inquires about dataset or others relevant, please feel free to contact.

 ***Office***: <br>
 UC Santa Barbara <br>